h3abionet/h3agwas/Readme_AWS_Batch.md

 There is a file called `launch-template.json`  in this directory.
 Download it to your machine.
 Change the _LaunchTemplateName_ field associated value to something meaningful and unique for you and the _VolumeSize_ field to the value you want (in units of GB)

 Then, using the following command (_mutatis mutandis_ -- that is change the region and the name of the template file if you've changed it) create the launch template

+Note that the service templates are account and region specific.
+So if you you define a template for `af-south-1` it will not show in `us-east-1`

 ```